-If you're planning a get-together in your home, rearranging your furniture is as important as the refreshments and decorations.
-The right layout will encourage your guests to mix and mingle without making them feel cramped or uncomfortable.
-While it may take a few hours to reorganize the room before the party starts, your effort will help you get the most of the space you have.
+If you're planning a get-together in your home, creating the perfect space for activities is as important as the refreshments and decorations.
+Fortunately, your game room is the ideal place for a party.
+The right arrangement will encourage your guests to connect and play games without making the space overly crowded.
+While it may take a few hours to reorganize your arcade or game room's layout before the party starts, your effort will help you get the most out of the space you have.

-Here are a few simple steps to arrange your furniture for a house party and create a warm, inviting atmosphere.
+Here are a few simple steps to arrange your game room furniture for a house party and create a warm, inviting atmosphere.

 Your first step is to choose the area of your home that will serve as your party's main setting.
-It should be contained yet comfortable — preferably just large enough to hold the number of people invited.
+If you already have a designated space, great!
+If not, the room you choose should be somewhere contained yet comfortable — preferably just large enough to hold the number of people invited.
 However, it should also be breathable with enough space to encourage mingling.
-If you're only inviting close friends, smaller spaces will give your party an air of intimacy.
+If you're only inviting close friends, smaller spaces will give your game night an air of intimacy.

 2. Avoid Too Much Seating

 You need enough seating for people who want to relax and play games, but too many chairs can make your space feel crowded.
 Assume some of your guests will want to mingle and ensure they have room to walk around or converse with others.

 Keep other options nearby in case a guest with no chair wants a place to sit.
 Folding chairs are easy to pull up to a table if someone new wants to join a game!

 Coffee tables, footstools, entertainment consoles — while these items are great for lounging at home, they can crowd a party area.
 Remove any furniture that's not necessary.
 Keep seating and side tables, as guests will likely need places to sit and place their drinks.
 You'll also need a place to play, so ensure your game room's layout includes a pool table or another surface.